BlingCorp/bling/docs/module/wall.md

 To set up for multiple screens, two possible methods are:
 * Call the `setup` function for each screen, passing the appropriate configuration and `screen` arg
-* Call the `setup` function once, passing an array of screens as the `screens` arg.
-This applies the same configuration to all screens
+* Call the `setup` function once, passing a table of screens as the `screen` arg.
+This applies the same configuration to all screens in the table
+_Note_: Multiple screen setup only works for the `simple` and `random` setters

 ```lua
 -- This is a valid wallpaper definition